Long seen as radical, Black Lives Matter goes mainstream

 Shabazz said it is important for black people to remain at the forefront of the movement, even as more Americans of other races voice support.

 “It’s up to us that we don’t get happy with a couple of weeks of protest and demonstrations,” he said.
 “This is a good start.
-We just have to dig in and stay for the long haul.”
+We just have to dig in and stay for the long haul. “

-Khalilah Brown-Dean, a political-science professor at Quinnipiac University who has written about inequality and criminal justice reform, said uttering the slogan is easy.
+Khalilah Brown-Dean, a political science professor at Quinnipiac University who has written about inequality and criminal justice reform, said uttering the slogan is easy.
 What comes next matters more.

 “It’s much more important for public officials and policymakers to inculcate that belief into the very fabric of how they lead and govern,” she said.
 “Painting a street, marching in a rally, or wearing kente cloth are only useful if these symbolic acts translate into substantive action.”